🎙️ Episode #16

 Patrick: Arvid, welcome to the show.
 Thanks so much for having me.
 Let’s get transparent.
 That’s really nice.
 Oh, thanks..

 Patrick: I love it.
-Let’s, I mean, let’s start with what is.
-I think there’s some people that don’t know what is building in public entails.
+Let’s start with what is, I think there’s some people that don’t know what is building in public entails.
 What does that mean?

 Arvid: Well, it’s really like sharing your journey.
 That’s like the core of it.
 If you don’t even want to talk about building, just building a business in public, building a product in public, building a movement in public, whatever you want to build, whatever you want to do, whatever you want to accomplish, you can either do it hidden in your basement, which you know, a lot of software engineers, that’s where I come from, that’s what we do, right?
 We do the thing, we build, build, build, and then eventually we go public, we market or whatever, tends to be problematic.
 And building in public is the opposite of that.
 Building in public is enrolling people in your journey, like giving people the opportunity to connect with you before you’re done doing the thing you want to do and in that help you get to where you want to go.
 And this is a bit of an abstract definition, I guess.
 If you want to talk about a software business, really it’s starting with your idea, sharing it with people, talking to them, getting information, what do you need, what do you want, like what do you already have, what do you use, what do you pay for, could I build something better and then step by step actually building it in front of them with them, sharing the ups and downs of that journey, right?
 Oh wow, I got 20 new users today, the good stuff and the thing was just down for five hours and I lost four paying customers, the bad stuff, right?
 All of these things are part of this effort to build real relationships with people, building connections with your peers, your other founders around you, other software engineers that you might want to work with, partners in the future or even your customers depending where they are hanging out, right?
 That’s what building in public is.
 It’s involving others in your journey instead of just, you know, doing your thing and then hoping that they will come and buy, right?
 It’s not build it and they will come.
 It’s kind of build it in public and they might come.